 - The starting price of Pins available for sale at the Parks is $6.95.

-- Downtown Disney is a great place for trading pins.
+- Disney Springs is a great place for trading pins.
 Almost every Cast Member wears a lanyard.

 - If a Cast Member has a pin on backwards with the back showing instead of the front of the pin, that is their mystery pin.
 You can trade for it, but you can not see what the pin is before you receive it.

 - Most resorts have a Pin Trading Board that is brought out at specific times during the day.
 The board usually contains around 100 pins and you are allowed to make 2 trades.

 - Certain locations in the parks have either Pin Trading Boards, Duffy Bears wearing pins or even a stroller full of pins.
 I know there is a Duffy Bear in the Pin store in Frontierland and a stroller with a Duffy Bear at the stroller center at Epcot.